-The retina is a thin layer of nerve tissue that lines in inside of the eye.
+The retina is a thin layer of nerve tissue that lines the inside of the eye.
 Retina has a function is to capture light and send visual data to the brain.
-The macula is the region of the retina that is the center focusing point of the retina.
+The macula is the region of the retina that is the center focusing point of the retina

 Most macular holes happen without any underlying reason.
 These are called idiopathic macular holes.
 Other reasons may include large persistent macular edema and injury.